-Where the slope of the sound bedrock surface is steeper (overall) than 1H:1V, but flatter than 0.5H:1V, then the AMEC Project Manager/Principal Engineer should be consulted for a decision on the need for any further treatment measures.
-Photographs illustrating the bedrock surface should be sent to the AMEC Project Manager/Principal Engineer.
-If the roughness of the rock surface is such that it is judged that effective compaction of till fill against the bedrock on the base of the trench cannot be achieved, then additional (small scale) bedrock excavation (removal of protrusions) should be attempted to attain a surface against which it is judged till fill can be effectively compacted.
+Where the slope of the sound bedrock surface is steeper (overall) than 1H:1V, but flatter than 0.5H:1V, the AMEC Support Engineer will consult AMEC's Project Manager/Principal Engineer for a decision as to the need for any further treatment measures.
+Photographs illustrating the bedrock surface should be sent by the AMEC Support Engineer to the AMEC Project Manager/Principal Engineer.
+If the roughness of the rock surface is such that it is judged that effective compaction of till fill against the bedrock on the base of the trench cannot be achieved. then additional (small scale) bedrock excavation (removal of protrusions) should be attempted to attain a surface against which it is judged till fill can be effectively compacted.
 If the execution of this measure is unsuccessful, then one of the following additional measures will be required: